tw93/Pake/bin/README_EN.md

 #### [resize]

 Whether the size can be dragged.
-The default value is `true`.
+The default value is `true`, the window size cannot be stretched by entering the following command.

 ```shell
 --no-resizable